MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-search.md

 <!--/Scope-->
 <!--Description-->
-Controls if the user can configure search to Find My Files mode, which will search files in secondary hard drives and also outside of the user profile.
+Controls if the user can configure search to Find My Files mode, which searches files in secondary hard drives and also outside of the user profile.
+Find My Files does not allow users to search files or locations to which they do not have access.

 <!--/Description-->
 <!--ADMXMapped-->